alyzzaT/codepath-IOS101-pre-work/README.md

 Submitted by: **Alyssa Tu**

-**IOS101Prep** is an app that displays labels about me and changes the screen background color when a button is tapped
+**IOS101Prep** is an app that displays labels about me and changes the screen background color when a button is tapped.

 Time spent: **2** hours spent in total